elisekeller/elisekeller.github.io/index.markdown

 ---

 <h2 style="padding-top: 25px;">5: Comparing Optimization Results</h2>
-To show the effectiveness of the quantum approach, we compare our optimized responder layout to a baseline strategy like uniform grid placement.
-The quantum-optimized solution typically uses fewer units and achieves better coverage of dangerous areas, demonstrating its practical advantages.
+To demonstrate the effectiveness of the quantum optimization, we compare the QUBO-based responder placement to a simpler baseline strategy, such as uniformly distributing units across the grid.
+The quantum-optimized layout typically requires fewer responders while offering better coverage of high-risk zones, making it a more efficient and targeted solution.

-Visual side-by-side comparisons help illustrate the difference in resource efficiency and risk coverage.
-This highlights how quantum-inspired methods can significantly improve decision-making under complex constraints.
+The visual comparison shows how the deployment changes based on risk concentration rather than arbitrary spacing.
+These changes are derived from our heatmap 100 timesteps into the future and reflect the most strategic locations for dispatching first responders and aid.

 ```python
 def evaluate_coverage(risk_map, placement):